GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 // Challenges
 As depicted in this condensed overview, there have been multiple and diverse research efforts focused at solving the #acr("SSL") task.
 Although this challenge has been explored extensively for decades, the ecosystem remains vibrant, and new solutions are constantly being proposed.
-The evolution of the field demonstrates valuable progress as methods handle more and more complex variations of the problem.
+The field's evolution demonstrates valuable progress as methods handle more and more complex variations of the problem.
 Classical methods like #acr("TDoA"), beamforming, and subspace algorithms have provided foundational approaches, particularly in controlled settings.
 They also leveraged foundational physical and statistical characteristics of the recorded signals.
 Researchers have gained a deep understanding of the underlying mechanism that could be used to infer sources' positions.